Bennotsi-MTG/Doomsday-Codex/limits/cmc_limits.md

 For each value examples will be given on what hate you might face and how to get around the listed limitation.

+In addition to these 'work around' piles, we'll also discuss the catch all requirements for removing these restrictive permanents.
+As some numbers being named restrict certain removal cards, it's good to have at least two available to allow yourself an out for these card if you were to face them.

 ## 0 Cost spells

 In terms of 0 costs spells we have two main ones that are played.
 Lion's